Minnesota-Computer-Club/MCC-Website/README.md

 ### Install Dependencies
 In order to run the website locally, the following will need to be installed on your development environment:
 - [npm](https://www.npmjs.com) (required)
-  - npm is used to manage the packages needed by KenyonWX to run on top of Node.js
+  - npm is used to manage the packages needed by the MCC Website to run on top of Node.js
   - **Installation Instructions:** [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ### Clone Repo